INTRODUCTION

 - listen – to the teacher and other pupils if they are speaking

-- work – to the best of his ability
+- work – to the best of his/her ability

 - value – school property and the belongings of fellow pupils.

-- obtain – his teachers permission to leave the classroom
+- obtain – permission to leave the classroom

-- respect – the teacher, other pupils and visitors to the classroom.
+- respect – adults, other pupils and visitors to the classroom.

 Playground (Playing Pitches) Behaviour